Skip to main content

 We can simply raise exceptions by adding a raise keyword in the if/else statement.

-In the example, we are raising the ValueError error if the value is greater than 1,000.
-We have changed the value to 2,000, which has made the `if` statement TRUE and raised ValueError with the custom message.
+In the example, we raise the ValueError if the value exceeds 1,000.
+We have changed the value to 2,000, which has made the if statement TRUE and raised ValueError with the custom message.
 The custom error message helps you figure out the problem quickly.

 value = 2_000